Khloe Kardashian Reportedly Worried About Kendall Jenner Dating NBA Star Ben Simmons After Cheating Scandal

 “Kendall feels Khloe sounds like a total hypocrite and not every pro athlete is like Tristan.
 Khloe wants to protect Kendall from making the same mistakes she has made.
 Khloe fears the worst and feels that Ben may have already been cheating on Tinashe when he started dating Kendall.
 Khloe knows first hand how impossible it can be for professional athletes to maintain their loyalty so she is begging Kendall to think twice before falling in love with a player.”

 As many fans know, Khloe Kardashian’s boyfriend, Tristan Thompson, was busted cheating on her back in April.
-Photos and video of the NBA star kissing and touching multiple other woman surfaced online just days before Khloe gave birth to the couple’s daughter, True Thompson.
+Photos and video of the NBA star kissing and touching multiple other women surfaced online just days before Khloe gave birth to the couple’s daughter, True Thompson.

-Khloe was said to be devastated by the cheating scandal, but decided to stay in Cleveland with Tristan instead of moving back to L.A.
-The reality star agreed to give her cheating baby daddy a second chance, and the two have been working on their issues ever since.
+Khloe was said to be devastated by the cheating scandal but decided to stay in Cleveland with Tristan instead of moving back to L.A.
+The reality star agreed to give her cheating boyfriend a second chance, and the two have been working on their issues ever since.

 As previously reported by the Inquisitr, Khloe Kardashian is set to move home to L.A. this summer, and Tristan Thompson will be with her.
 Perhaps then she’ll get to know Kendall Jenner’s new beau, Ben Simmons, a little better.